What are the most common car accidents?

 Car accidents that are most likely to happen

-This is by far one of the most common accidents that happen on the roads.
-These accidents happen most frequently because one of the following things happens.
+This is, by far, one of the most common accidents that happen on the roads.
+These accidents occur most frequently because one of the following things happens.
 The first is that someone is following too closely or “tailgating” the vehicle they are following.
-Remember that even in slow-moving traffic you should always leave enough space between your car and the vehicle in front of you.
-In the other situation, someone has been distracted while they are driving and have not noticed that the car or truck they are following has stopped.
+Remember that even in slow-moving traffic, you should always leave enough space between your car and the car in front of you.
+In the other situation, someone has been distracted while driving and have not noticed that the car or truck they are following has stopped.
 You can avoid these accidents by always leaving enough space for sudden stops.
-If you notice that someone is following too closely you can try changing lanes when safe.
+If you see that someone is following too closely, you can try changing lanes when safe.
 Do not try and break-check or slow down to let that person know they are too close to you.

-As the name may lead you to believe, these accidents happen when only one car, truck or motorcycle is involved.
-Teenage drivers who do not have as much experience are more likely to be involved in single-car accidents than more experienced drivers.
-As we all know, winters in Utah can be a dangerous time of year to be on the road.
-Slipping on ice and colliding into an object or going off the road can often happen.
-These accidents can be avoided by ensuring that you are going the appropriate speed for current driving conditions.
-You should also ensure that you have proper tires that will help you keep traction when roads are slippery or icy.
+As the name may lead you to believe, these accidents happen when only one car, truck, or motorcycle is involved.
+Teenage drivers who do not have as much experience are more likely to be engaged in single-car accidents than more experienced drivers.
+As we all know, winters in Utah can be a difficult time of year to be on the road.
+Slipping on ice and colliding into an object or going off the street can often happen.
+These accidents can be avoided by ensuring that you are going at the appropriate speed for current driving conditions.
+You should also ensure that you have proper tires to keep traction when roads are slippery or icy.

-These accidents occur when one vehicle runs into another vehicle driving in an intersecting line of traffic.
-Traffic lights and 4-way stops are where most t-bone accidents occur because this is where intersecting lines of traffic cross.
-An example is when one car runs a red light or fails to properly yield when left-hand turning vehicles have the right of way.
-The best way to avoid these accidents is to simply follow all traffic protocols.
-Unfortunately, humans make mistakes and this is not going to happen.
-Whenever you reach a traffic light or stop sign take a few extra moments to ensure that you are clear to move.
-For example, take a moment to turn your head left and right to make sure someone is running through the intersection to beat a red light.
+These accidents occur when one vehicle runs into another car driving in an intersecting line of traffic.
+Traffic lights and 4-way stops are where most t-bone accidents occur because intersecting lines of traffic cross.
+An example is when one car runs a red light or fails to yield when left-hand turning vehicles have the right way properly.
+The best way to avoid these accidents is to follow all traffic protocols.
+Unfortunately, humans make mistakes, and this is not going to happen.
+Whenever you reach a traffic light or stop sign, take a few extra moments to ensure that you are clear to move.
+For example, take a moment to turn your head left and right to make sure someone runs through the intersection to beat a red light.